jop-devel/jop/java/target/src/bench/scd_micro/README.txt

 -- Array.clone() was eliminated from the JDK, as clone() is not properly support on our target platform

-== Changes for the allocation analysis
+== Changes in the benchmark/JDK for the allocation analysis -- bench/JDK: We initialize all HashSets/HashMaps with the right capacity, end forbid calls to resize() in the JDK.
--- The maximum capacity of HashSet was changed in the JDK from 1<<30 to 1<<10, but this did not help.
-So we initialized all HashSets/HashMaps with the right capacity and eliminated resize.
--- ArrayList.ensureCapacity() has a similar problem, so again we require that the right capacity is used when initializing the ArrayList
--- Stack: Use Vector.ensureCapacity after new, implicit ensureCapacity is forbidden -- Missing allocation bounds: Roughly 10
+-- bench/JDK: ArrayLists have to be initialized with the final maximal size, and ArrayList.ensureCapacity() in the JDK must not be called implicitly.
+-- bench/JDK: For the stack, it is mandatory to use Vector.ensureCapacity after Stack.new,
+   again, implicit calls to ensureCapacityHelper in the JDK are forbidden.
+-- JDK16: The initial capacity of HashMap has to be a power of 2.
+-- JDK16: We always use the given capacity when increasing the ArrayList capacity, and drop the requirement that the capacity is always increased by at least minCapacityIncrement.
+-- JDK16: The constructor ArrayList(Collection c) uses c.size() as initial capacity, not
+   c.size() * 1.1

--- Maximal size for voxel map:
+-- bench: Maximal size for voxel map:
    The size of the voxel map is hard to approximate, but here is a rough one:
    Given a line segment intersecting voxels, assume without loss of generality that each of (x1-x0),(y1-y0) and (z1-z0) are >= 0.
 Then when follow the line segment and observe